ace-hg18/live_blink_detection/README.md

-# live_blink_detection
+# eye distance from screen detection

-a simple python code to detect blinks and headpose based on mediapipe library
+a code which gives the distance of the face from the screen using mediapipe library